Garden warbler: Taxonomy

 The genus Sylvia, the typical warblers, forms part of a large family of Old World warblers, the Sylviidae.
 Fossils from France show that the genus dates back at least 20 million years.
 The garden warbler and its nearest relative, the blackcap, are an ancient species pair which diverged very early from the rest of the genus, between 12 and 16 million years ago.
 In the course of time, these two species have become sufficiently distinctive that they have been placed in separate subgenera, with the blackcap in subgenus Sylvia and the garden warbler in Epilais.
 These sister species have a breeding range which extends farther northeast than all other Sylvia species except the lesser whitethroat and common whitethroat.

 The nearest relatives of the garden warbler outside the sister group are believed to be the African hill babbler and Dohrn's thrush-babbler.

 The garden warbler was given the binomial name Motacilla borin by the Dutch naturalist Pieter Boddaert in 1783.
 The current genus name is from Modern Latin silvia, a woodland nymph, related to silva, a wood.
 The specific borin is derived from a local name for the bird in the Genoa area of Italy; it derives from the Latin bos, ox, because the warbler was believed to accompany oxen.

+In the 19th and early 20th centuries there was some uncertainty as to the correct authority for this species.
+Various names were used including Sylvia salicaria Linnaeus 1766, and Sylvia simplex Latham 1787.
+Confusingly, the species was also known as Sylvia hortensis Bechstein 1802, where hortensis is the specific epithet of the western Orphean warbler.